pskgokul/project-help/readme.md

 __In your own words.__

-* An explanation of the key points of the problem
+* An apprpropriate explanation of the key points of the topic (see "Audience" below)

 * Description of methods used to solve the problem
 	* Algorithms you learned!
-And perhaps some we didn't have time to go over
+And perhaps some we didn't have time to go over.

 * When the methods fail and when they do well
-	* For example, conditioning can play a role here
+	* For example, conditioning can play a role here.

 * Examples of edge cases or special cases of the problem.
 	* For example, solving banded matrices is a "special case" of solving a linear system.